kibshh/smart-home-firmware/drivers/rmt/README.md

 4. **Clean up resources**: Always delete channels and deinit when done
 5. **Handle timeouts**: Check return values and handle `ESP_ERR_TIMEOUT`
 6. **Multi-instance isolation**: Use separate contexts for independent driver instances
+7. **Avoid channel conflicts**: Each context should use different channel numbers to prevent allocation conflicts
+8. **Check allocation errors**: Handle `ESP_ERR_INVALID_STATE` when channel is already allocated by another context

 ## Troubleshooting